yaelhe/jest-bug/readme.md

 # Jest bug

+## Setup

 `npm install`

+## Problem

-`npm run test-no-jest` succeeds, it runs the test without any test framework, just using assert.
+  - `npm run test-no-jest` succeeds, it runs the test without any test framework, just using assert.

-`npm run test` fails but it should not.
+  - `npm run test` fails but it should not.

-Error given by jest:
+## Error given by jest:

 ```
  FAIL  src/__tests__/basics.js